What to Do When You Can’t Afford Health Insurance

 Just as the name implies, short term health insurance is limited to providing coverage for specific periods of time.
-Currently, federal regulations state that short term medical plans may provide up to 90 days of coverage per certificate of insurance.
-However, depending on your needs and state’s regulations, you may be able to apply for and purchase up to four back-to-back short term health certificates at one time through Pivot Health.
-Essentially, this provides you short term medical coverage for nearly a full year.
-In most states (Arizona, Michigan and Wisconsin excluded), you may even purchase an additional four consecutive certificates after your initial four policies expire.
+Currently, federal regulations state that short term medical plans may provide a minimum of 30-days and up to 364-days of coverage per insurance certificate.
+In most states, you may even purchase an additional two years after your initial policy expires.

 Choose a coverage start date that works for you – anywhere from 24 hours up to 60 days after applying.
 You also may cancel your coverage at any time, with no penalty.
 And to ensure that you’re truly satisfied with your coverage, Pivot Health offers a 10-day “free look” period.
 If you purchase a plan and cancel within the first 10 days, and haven’t filed any claims, you’ll receive a full refund of your premium.